Araz-cs/Bookstore/README.md

 BookStore includes:

-All my base and derived classes include destructors, copy constructors, void set functions, get functions, calc functions, derived classes included composition, inheritance and polymorphism’s virtual function but also I did not do cascading because I used it in my midterm classes which I have practiced on a lot during the semester.
+All my base and derived classes include destructors, copy constructors, void set functions, get functions, calc functions, derived classes included composition, inheritance and polymorphism’s virtual function.

 **1.customer- Base Class with .h and .cpp.**
 - [x] This base class has one string that inputs customer Id using File as a password to open up the program.